 The Convenience Factor

 While it can be positioned pretty much anywhere, if you do have a pool, it makes sense to install it nearby.
 When it gets cool, swimmers like to soak in the hot tub and appreciate the short walk it takes to get there when it's right near the pool.
 From a plumbing and electricity standpoint, it also makes sense to locate a pool and spa near each other.

 Also think about convenience to your house, especially at night or in the winter, when a long trip from the hot tub to the house becomes even longer when you're dripping wet and it's freezing outside.

 Sun, Shade, and Weather

 Whether you live in a warm climate or one that experiences four seasons, it's smart to consider the weather when choosing a location for your spa.
-Ideally, a hot tub should be placed in a spot facing southwest, to take advantage of the maximum amount of daylight hours. with a southwest exposure,
+Ideally, a hot tub should be placed in a spot facing southwest, to take advantage of the maximum amount of daylight hours. with southwest exposure.

 If you live in a desert region, a spa that faces north or east (or northeast) might be preferable, since it will bring relief from the sun, even during the cooler winter months.